 Purple Martins (Progne subis) are long-distance migrants, with most wintering in the Amazon Basin after breeding across the eastern U.S. and Canada.
 Biologists at the University of Delaware are conducting a study to learn more about Purple Martins.
 Their goal?
 To link the movement ecology of individual birds in the mid-Atlantic region with their breeding productivity, foraging habitat use, survival, migration phenology, and nonbreeding locations.
 The study will also identify the locations and monitor the phenology of autumn Purple Martin roosts in the mid-Atlantic region.

 To unlock these mysteries, the team of biologists, led by Jeff Buler, PhD, Professor of Wildlife Ecology at University of Delaware, captured 169 individuals earlier this year and outfitted them with tiny transmitters that communicate with a network of monitoring stations called the Motus Wildlife Tracking System.

 The monitoring station receivers collect data from any birds wearing transmitters that pass within several miles.
 The data is automatically uploaded to a database where researchers can see the exact date and time when their tagged bird moved past the vicinity of a station.

-Around the same time the birds were being banded, Audubon staff installed a Motus wildlife tracking station at Corkscrew Swamp Sanctuary in early 2022.
-Now that migration is underway, the station has detected its first bird migrants: Purple Martins, banded by Buler's team.
+Around the same time the birds were being banded, Audubon staff installed a Motus wildlife tracking station at Corkscrew Swamp Sanctuary.
+Once migration got underway, the station detected its first bird migrants: Purple Martins, banded by Buler's team.